 Chicago gun violence: Toddler dies after being shot while riding in car

-CHICAGO — A toddler and a 26-year-old man riding in a car were shot and killed in Chicago on Tuesday, February 14th, the police department said, the second deadly incident involving a child in the city in the past two days.
+A toddler and a 26-year-old man riding in a car were shot and killed in Chicago on Tuesday, the police department said, the second deadly incident involving a child in the city in the past two days.

 The shooting was captured in a social media video that shows the three in a vehicle, listening to music, when 16 gunshots are heard.
 The woman runs from the vehicle screaming and yells that she has been shot in the stomach.